323 W. Sixth Street,

 16 people favorited this theater

-Opened as Grauman’s Metropolitan in January 1923, the Paramount was the largest movie theater in Los Angeles for many years.
+Opened as Grauman’s Metropolitan in January 1923, the Paramount was the largest movie theatre in Los Angeles for many years.
 Not only did it have one of the largest balconies ever built, its projector had the longest projection throw in the city.

 Just login to your account and subscribe to this theater